History of New Zealand: New Zealand Wars

 After the wars, some Māori began a strategy of passive resistance, most famously the ploughing campaigns at Parihaka on 26 May 1879 in Taranaki.
-Most, such as NgaPuhi and Arawa continued co-operating with Pākehā.
+Most, such as Ngāpuhi and Te Arawa, continued co-operating with Pākehā.
 For example, tourism ventures were established by Te Arawa around Rotorua.
 Resisting and co-operating iwi both found that Pākehā desire for land remained.
 In the last decades of the century, most iwi lost substantial amounts of land through the activities of the Native Land Court.
 Due to its Eurocentric rules, the high fees, its location remote from the lands in question, and unfair practices by some Pākehā land agents, its main effect was to allow Māori to sell their land without restraint from other tribal members.

 The effects of disease, as well as war, confiscations, assimilation and intermarriage, land loss leading to poor housing and alcohol abuse, and general disillusionment, caused a fall in the Māori population from around 86,000 in 1769 to around 70,000 in 1840 and around 48,000 by 1874, hitting a low point of 42,000 in 1896.
 Subsequently, their numbers began to recover.